imomaliev/blog/adrs/0014-add-devlog-section.md

 <!-- This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We **MUST** …" -->

+Use `Devlog` spelling so that it reads like a single word.

 ## Alternatives

 <!-- This section describes **considered** alternatives to the _decision_.
 Each _alternative_ **MUST** have a **Verdict** specifying the reason it was not choosen. -->